Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 ### Traceability agents

-Traceability Agents collect usage, metrics, and dataplane traffic details and sends them to the Amplify platform.
-In the platform, API consumers and API providers can view the performance and behavior of the assets discovered in the dataplane.
+Traceability Agents collect usage, metrics, and data plane traffic details and sends them to the Amplify platform.
+In the platform, API consumers and API providers can view the performance and behavior of the assets discovered in the data plane.

 ## Amplify agents for Axway Open Banking

 The Axway Open Banking solution embeds the discovery and traceability agents for Axway API Management.
-The agents gather information about the Open Banking APIs to send the Amplify platform.
+The agents gather information about the Open Banking APIs to send to the Amplify platform.

 ### Amplify configuration